 and admiring the view from their patio, which I remember well from previous visits.

 Pretty nice, eh?

 I also spent some time admiring my great uncle’s pottery.
 He’s one of those people who is excellent at basically anything they try, so of course he produces the most incredible pieces.
-Just as one of many hobbies – no big deal or anything.
-Here are some of them on the wall:
+He also collects them; here’s a selection of finds hung on the wall:

 I love how different they all are.